abriellechan/Plant-Tracker/README.md

 My project is an application that helps a user track data about their plants such as:
 - name of the plant
-- when it was last watered
+- when it was bought (birthday!)
-- how many days are left until it needs to be watered next
+- how often it should be watered
-- when the user first got it,
 - what sorts of environments it needs to thrive in (direct sunlight, indirect sunlight etc)

 it can be used by anyone who has plants they would like to keep track of, or even people who want to grow plants